 He adds that persistent dryness often points to medical conditions such as blepharitis, dermatitis, or eyelid eczema.
 Early medical evaluation ensures proper treatment and comfort.

 Knowing common causes and risk factors helps patients act early.
-When symptoms persist, Dr. Kopelman recommends professional care from an eye specialist to ensure accurate diagnosis and effective relief.
+When symptoms persist, Dr. Kopelman recommends professional care from an ophthalmologist to ensure an accurate diagnosis and effective relief.
 Schedule an appointment for a thorough evaluation and personalized treatment plan.